 New Facilitators Welcomed to VE

-The National Teachers Conference is an important first step in joining the VE world, learning about facilitating a VE classroom, and connecting with teacher-peers from around the U.S. Listed below are the sessions new facilitators attended to help them start strong in the new school year.
+The National Teachers Conference is an important first step in joining the VE world, learning about facilitating a VE classroom, and connecting with teacher-peers from around the U.S. Listed below are the sessions that new facilitators attended to help them start strong in the new school year.

 - VE Orientation & Resource Review